-Our International Relations MA will provide you with an advanced and comprehensive understanding of the forces shaping the world and of the challenges that these pose both to individual states and to the international community.
-The movement of monies and peoples, the emergence of network organisations that transcend state boundaries, the impact of a global media and information technology, the rise of identity politics, regional integration, as well as warfare on a global scale, have all had a transformative impact on the state, inter-state relations and global politics.
+Our International Relations MA will provide you with an advanced and comprehensive understanding of the forces shaping the world and of the challenges that they pose both to individual states and to the international community.
+The movement of money and peoples, the emergence of network organisations that transcend state boundaries, the impact of a global media and information technology, the rise of identity politics, regional integration, as well as warfare on a global scale, have all had a transformative impact on the state, inter-state relations and global politics.

 This MA is based in the Department of War Studies, one of the only academic departments in the world to focus solely on the complexities of conflict and security.
 War Studies is an multidisciplinary department and all War Studies students benefit from research-led teaching in such subjects as the history and evolution of war and grand strategy, arms control and non-proliferation, migration, strategic thought, cyber, conflict and the environment, the influence of science and technology on international security, along with regional specialisms covering Africa, Asia (East and South), Russia and elsewhere.

 The following table will give you an idea of what a typical academic workload might look like as you progress through your studies:

 | Module||Lectures, seminars and feedback ||Self-study |

 40 hours of teaching.
 Typically, 2 hours per week over two 10 week terms.
 This can be split into lectures and seminars, and online flexible delivery teaching options available.
 A 15 credit module will be half of this.

 || Up to 12 hours of online guidance, training workshops and personal supervision.

 || 588 hours for dissertation.